 Earlier this year, I reviewed Autocase, a cloud-based tool that automates the "triple bottom line" (financial, social, and environmental) cost benefit analysis of buildings and infrastructure projects, with a focus on sustainability.
 Since then, the tool has progressed on multiple fronts.
 There is now a specific module, Autocase for Sites, that can be used by civil engineers, planners, and property owners to analyze the impact of different project proposals for stormwater design, including techniques to reduce the risks of flooding, water conservation and re-use, the materials used in hardscape elements, the type of vegetation, and so on.
 It can evaluate over 25 design features to quantify and monetize the reduction in flooding, avoidance of gray infrastructure, water and air quality improvement, recreation improvement, reduced carbon emissions, and the property value benefits of green infrastructure.
-The analysis allowing the proposals to be understood in terms of lifecycle costs, benefits, and trade-offs, as well as how they affect the owner, occupants and the community (Figure 10).
+The analysis allows the proposals to be understood in terms of lifecycle costs, benefits, and trade-offs, as well as how they affect the owner, occupants and the community (Figure 10).

 Despite being relatively new, Autocase for Sites is already being used by several leading engineering and design firms such as Stantec, Mott MacDonald, Dewberry, and Barr Engineering, as well as cities such as Dallas and Toronto on various site design and stormwater planning projects, ranging from individual buildings all the way to an entire district.